Hausdorff Dimension of Anosov Subgroups' Limit Sets with Special Self-Affine Complexity: Introduction

 \begin{theorem}[Theorem~\ref{equivalenceofdim1}] Let $\Gamma_0\subset \mathsf{PSL}(2,\mathbb{R})$ be a closed surface group and let $\rho:\Gamma_0\to \mathsf{PGL}(3,\mathbb{R})$ be an irreducible projective Anosov representation.
 Then $\dim_H \Lambda^1(\rho(\Gamma_0)) = 1$ if and only if $\rho$ is a Hitchin representation. \end{theorem}

 On the other hand, as we mentioned, the difficulty of computing the Hausdorff dimension of the limit set of Anosov subgroups essentially comes from the non-conformality of the group action on the limit set, which 'folds' the limit set to have multiple scale complexity in Euclidean balls (for instance, if $\Lambda^1(\Gamma)$ is homeomorphic to a circle, the intersection of $\Lambda^1(\Gamma)$ with a small Euclidean ball $B_r(x)$ centered at $x \in \Lambda^1(\Gamma)$ will contain multiple arcs, and the number of these arcs diverges as $r \to 0$).
-We give a suitable conformal assumption on the subgroup (inspired by Pozzetti-Sambarino--Wienhard~\cite{pozzetti2020conformalityrobustclassnonconformal}), called the \emph{non-folding property}, to avoid such difficulty (see Definition~\ref{definitionofnonfolding}, and see Remark~\ref{listofexamples} for various examples satisfying this assumption).
+We give a new conformal assumption on the subgroup (inspired by Pozzetti-Sambarino--Wienhard~\cite{pozzetti2020conformalityrobustclassnonconformal}, but the class of such subgroups is strictly larger), called the \emph{non-folding property}, to avoid such difficulty (see Definition~\ref{definitionofnonfolding}, and see Remark~\ref{listofexamples} for various examples satisfying this assumption).
 It then turns out that this non-folding property implies that the limit sets satisfy a quasi-self-similarity as in Falconer~\cite{falconerselfsimilar1}, which is applied by us to show:

 \begin{theorem}[Theorem~\ref{theoremofnonfoldingdimension}] Let $\Gamma\subset \mathsf{PGL}(d,\mathbb{R})$ be a projective non-folding Anosov subgroup.
 Then

 where $\delta^{\alpha_1}(\Gamma)$ is the critical exponent defined by the convergence abscissa of the associated Poincar\'e series: